 In a DUI case that involves other criminal law violations, mainly if it causes damage to a person or property or if it is a fourth DUI offense within a five-year period, will be tried as a Class C Felony.
 Felony sentencing may range from one to ten years in prison, license revocation for five years and a fine of $4,100 to $10,100 plus mandatory enrollment in a chemical dependency program.

 Being arrested for a DUI can be a scary and confusing time.
 With the range of serious punishments that could result if convicted of a DUI in Alabama, it is not a time to leave one’s fate up to chance.
-Having a Mountain Brook DUI attorney can help you to plead your case accurately and to negotiate the sentencing in your favor, as we fight for your rights and make sure you have the opportunity at a better outcome.
+Hire a Mountain Brook Alabama DUI lawyer to help you plead your case accurately and negotiate the sentencing in your favor, as we fight for your rights and make sure you have the opportunity at a better outcome.
 Call and book an initial free consultation to learn about our legal services performed, and the quality of legal services from day 1 all the way to a trial, or possibly a dismissal of charges.